ImageMagick/Usage-Markdown/warping/index.md

 >
 > As a result the areas added to the image is only filled by the current "[`-background`](../option_link.cgi?background)" color, and there is no method provided to preserve the original colors of the image.

-For a alternative method that allows the use of image filters, interpolation, and virtual pixels see [Affine Distortion](../distorts/#affine).
+For an alternative method that allows the use of image filters, interpolation, and virtual pixels see [Affine Distortion](../distorts/#affine).
 For information on using Affine Matrices to implement shears, see [Affine Shearing](../distorts/affine/#affine_shear).
 Neither method however allow you to specify the shears using angles arguments.

 #### Isometric Cube using Shears {#sheared_cube}

 While shears aren't the nicest or simplest of operators to use, that does not mean you can't do fancy things with them.
-The following is an example of using "[`-shear`](../option_link.cgi?shear)" to create a isometric cube.
+The following is an example of using "[`-shear`](../option_link.cgi?shear)" to create an isometric cube.

 ~~~
 # Create some square images for the cube